servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 Quick recap of what consistency and caching is:

-1. **Consisntency** is the state when the values observed satisfy the relationship rules defined for them.
-Even though relationships are predicates (or assertions) about the values, the most common relationship probably looks like `x == fn(a, b)`, i.e. it says `x` is always an output of some function `fn` applied to `(a, b)`.
+1. **Consisntency** is the state when the values observed satisfy the relation rules defined for them.
+Relations are defined as a set of predicates (or assertions) about the values, but the most common relation is `x == fn(a, b)`, i.e. it says `x` is always an output of some function `fn` applied to `(a, b)`.
+In other words, it's a functional relation.

-2. Consistency can be **partial** - e.g. you can say that triplet `(x, a, b)` is in consistent state for all the relationships defined for it, but it's not true for some other values and/or relationships.
+2. Consistency can be **partial** - e.g. you can say that triplet `(x, a, b)` is in consistent state for all the relations defined for it, but it's not true for some other values and/or relations.
 In short, "consistency" always implies some scope of it, and this scope can be as narrow as a single value or a consistency rule.